fangonaut/farg-test002/content/_index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >-
           Do you need a voiceover or video for your programme?
-We have in whether you need a presenter, interview  or drama based video we can accomodate all of these in-house.
+Whether you need a presenter an interview or a drama based training scenario we can accomodate all of these in-house.
         actions:
           - label: Learn More